atarazana/gramola-operator/part-1-2.md

 Nice!
 Our code works locally.

 What if it didn't...
 No problem, you can always debug... for instance with VSCode and the [golang extension](https://marketplace.visualstudio.com/items?itemName=golang.Go).
 You have to install the extension and then run the following commands.
-Finally open the debugging area and click on the green arrow.
+Finally, open the debugging area and click on the green arrow.

 ```sh
 mkdir -p .vscode